 Newell’s Corporate Social Responsibility team works closely with the business units and its suppliers to ensure they establish a proactive culture around human rights.
 Newell’s Responsible Sourcing Manual is a resource provided to suppliers to ensure they fully understand the social compliance requirements and to assist them with proactively managing human rights within their factories.

-As part of Newell’s commitment to Corporate Citizenship, Newell recently published its 2020 Corporate Citizenship Report .
-This report covers Newell’s progress around its Corporate Citizenship philosophies.
+Newell’s commitment to addressing modern slavery issues in its supply chain forms part of its wider commitment to Corporate Citizenship.
+Newell recently published its 2021 Corporate Citizenship Report which can be found at https://newell.brightspotcdn.com/b0/84/00a077f346348fc6f4baed04ccff/newell-ccr-report-2021-final.pdf .
+This report covers Newell’s progress around its Corporate Citizenship philosophies and its progress and performance indicators on modern slavery are encompassed in the “Ethics and Compliance” and “Responsible Sourcing and Social Compliance” sections of the Corporate Citizenship Report.
 Newell’s Corporate Citizenship philosophies direct its efforts to be a force for good and demonstrate the tangible ways it is making a difference.

 This statement has been approved by Newell's Board of Directors, who will review the statement and applicable updates annually.